 Your skin and gravity get along as well as cats and dogs.
 By making your skin lose elasticity and collagen, both age and the forces of gravity can age you quickly.
-Luckily, Dr. Thomas F. Crais has a variety of non-invasive treatments to help you get rid of fine lines and wrinkles and restore your smooth complexion.
+Luckily, Dr. Tom F. Crais has a variety of non-invasive treatments to help you get rid of fine lines and wrinkles and restore your smooth complexion.
 And although facial fillers like Juvederm and Restylane are popular amongst a lot of our patients, there is a different option that you may want to consider: Sculptra.
 From lasting longer to giving you a more natural look, this article will discuss three unique benefits of Sculptra.
 Read on to learn more about whether Sculptra is right for you.

 It Lasts Longer